 This may be the most powerful liver cleanse you can do.
 One capsule a day is the typical dose.
 Ingesting 2 to3 capsules a day is said by Ayurvedic sources to diminish the amount of estrogen in the body.
-This doseage should not be taken unless there is an issue with too much estrogen, as in the case of estrogen dominant breast cancer.
 It should not be taken with drugs or if one is experiencing diarrhea or hypoglycemia.

 “Picrorhiza kurroa is a herb from Ayurveda that is commonly called Kutki or Kutaki.
 It has been a rare and endangered plant for decades.
 This Kutki is sustainably grown.
 It contains a 'bitter principle' which is a mixture of two molecules, the irioid glycosides known as picroside I and picroside II (picroside II also being called kutkoside) and the mixture overall is then called kutkin or picroliv.
 Overall, these are the active components.